-All loopbacks can be initiated by inband commands in the T1 payload or by a command from the HiGain Solitaire system (front-panel buttons or maintenance screen selections).
-Therefore, whenever a loopback is active, the method by which it was activated is indicated in the Loopback and Status screens by the annotation HG (HiGain Solitaire) or PL (Payload) adjacent to the identified loopback.
-For example, NREM-HG indicates that the loopback was initiated by the HiGain Solitaire system.
+All loopbacks (except dual loopbacks) can be initiated by inband commands in the DS1 payload.
+Loopbacks can also be initiated by a command from the HiGain HDSL2 system (front-panel buttons or maintenance screen selections).
+Therefore, whenever a loopback is active, the method by which it was activated is indicated in the Loopback and Status screens by the annotation HG or PL adjacent to the identified loopback.
+For example, NREM-HG indicates that the loopback was initiated by the HiGain HDSL2 system.

 SMJK loopback commands are only activated by inband commands.
+Dual loopback commands are only activated by the front-panel buttons or maintenance screen selections.